 How to make a nomination

-Nominations for the 2019 Edward Allworth Lifetime Service to the Profession Award are open from June 12 until August 31, 2019.
+Nominations for the 2021 Edward Allworth Lifetime Service to the Profession Award will open in spring/summer 2021.
+Please check this webpage again then for nomination details.

 - Nominations must be made by a CESS member on behalf of the nominee;